felix-u/nota/README.md

 I've already done my first task, and tagged it with `<x>` - the default tag character.
 I only want to see what I've not done yet, so I'll add the `--not-tagged` option.
 Also, I'll limit my search to tasks with the description `URGENT` by adding the `--desc URGENT` option.
-The final command, using short-form flags where applicable, is
+The final command, using short-form flags where applicable, is:
 ```sh
 $ nota ~/Desktop/notafile -un Task --not-tagged --desc URGENT
 ```